Australian Institute of Health and Welfare (2022) Indigenous health checks and follow-ups, AIHW, Australian Government, accessed 30 January 2023.

 Australian Institute of Health and Welfare (AIHW) 2022, Indigenous health checks and follow-ups, viewed 30 January 2023, https://www.aihw.gov.au/reports/indigenous-australians/indigenous-health-checks-follow-ups

 Aboriginal and Torres Strait Islander people can receive an annual health check, designed specifically for Indigenous Australians and funded through Medicare (Department of Health 2021).
 This Indigenous‑specific health check was introduced in recognition that Indigenous Australians, as a group, experience some particular health risks.

-The doctor may also refer the person to other health care professionals for follow‑up care, as needed – for example, physiotherapists, podiatrists or dieticians.
+The doctor may also refer the person to other health care professionals for follow‑up care, as needed – for example, physiotherapists, podiatrists or dietitians.

-As part of the Australian Government’s COVID‑19 response, temporary telehealth items were introduced in March 2020 to help reduce the risk of community transmission of COVID‑19 and provide protection for patients and health care providers.
+As part of the Australian Government’s COVID‑19 response, temporary telehealth items were introduced in March 2020 to help reduce the risk of community transmission of COVID‑19 and provide protection for patients and health care providers (Department of Health 2020).

 This report presents information on the use of: